Bartlesville Radio » News » GCRWC Hosts City Leadership During Luncheon

 The Green Country Republican Women’s Club held a luncheon at the Hillcrest Country Club on Thursday afternoon, and leadership with the City of Bartlesville addressed those in attendance.

-City Manager Mike Bailey gave a State of the City Address while Water and Utilities Director Terry Lauritsen shared information about Tuesday’s General Obligation Bond Election and the Capital Improvement Projects (CIP) sales tax election.
+City Manager Mike Bailey gave a State of the City Address.
+Bailey educated the attendees on how their tax dollars are allocated.
+He also educated them about the responsibilities of the city.

+Meanwhile, Water and Utilities Director Terry Lauritsen shared information about Tuesday’s General Obligation Bond Election and the Capital Improvement Projects (CIP) sales tax extension election.
 To learn more about the upcoming election, click here.

 State Representatives Judd Strom and Derrel Fincher also attended the GCRWC luncheon.